A Ridge-Regularised Jackknifed Anderson-Rubin Test: Introduction

 Using the notation of the model introduced in the next section, Table \ref{Table-Frontier} provides a schematic overview of the main assumptions and results in the literature on inference that is robust to many weak IVs.

 Our test provides a twofold extension of the existing literature.
-First, it allows for valid inference under many IVs while further weakening the assumptions of similar tests proposed by CMS and MS. This is made possible by deriving the limiting behaviour of the RJAR statistic from the bottom up, without relying on the existing results in \citet{Chao:2012iz} or \citet{Hansen:2014ie}.
-Second, this test allows for more IVs than observations.
+First, it allows for valid inference under many IVs and heteroskedastic errors while further weakening the assumptions of similar tests proposed by CMS and MS. This is made possible by deriving the limiting behaviour of the RJAR statistic from the bottom up, without relying on the existing results in \citet{Chao:2012iz} or \citet{Hansen:2014ie}.
+Second, this test allows for more IVs than observations under arbitrary heteroskedasticity of the error terms.
 The only other approach currently available in the literature that is robust to heteroskedastic error terms and more IVs than observations is the Sup Score test of BCCH.
 Simulations show that the RJAR test has power comparable to the Sup Score test of BCCH whenever the signal in the first stage is sparse (i.e., only a few of the IVs are informative), and substantially more power when the signal in the first stage is dense (i.e., not sparse).
+Simulations also show that the RJAR test is as powerful as, and in some cases more powerful than, the AR test of CT, the validity of which has been established only under homoskedastic error terms.
 Finally, we provide a comparison of the most recently proposed approaches to conducting inference in possibly heteroskedastic linear IV models when the number of IVs is not negligible with respect to the sample size.
 Indeed, using extensive simulation evidence and an empirical application based on \citet{Card:2009hj}, we provide a comparison between these existing `state-of-the-art' methods in a controlled and comparable setting.